lluciiiia/COSC2753---Machine-Learning---A1/README.md

 # COSC2753 Machine Learning Assignment 1 (Individual)

 Welcome to the COSC2753 Machine Learning Assignment 1 (Individual) repository!
-This project serves as the first individual assignment for COSC2753 Machine Learningg course.
+This project serves as the first individual assignment for COSC2753 Machine Learning course.

 ## About the Project ℹ️